wfjm/w11/doc/w11a_os_guide.md

 ### I/O emulation setup <a name="io-emu"></a>

 All UNIBUS peripherals which exchange data (currently DL11, LP11, PC11, RK11,
-RL11, RPRH and TM11 ) are currently emulated via a backend process.
+RL11, RPRH, TM11, and DENUA ) are currently emulated via a backend process.
 The communication between FPGA board and backend server can be via

 - Serial port